-It is most recognized for its pearly sheen, or schiller effect, which occurs when light reflects off of the orthoclase and albite feldspars that make up the stone.
+It is most recognized for its pearly sheen, or schiller effect when light reflects off the orthoclase and albite feldspars that make up the stone.
 When light strikes the alternating layers of orthoclase and albite, a phenomenon known as adularescence occurs.
 This dance of light across moonstone is stunning.

 Moonstone has a long and illustrious history, as well as a plethora of legends.
-Its origins can be traced back to ancient Rome when moonstone was said to be produced from frozen moonlight beams.
+Its origins can be traced back to ancient Rome, when moonstone was said to be produced from frozen moonlight beams.
 They also believed that the Roman Goddess Diana, Goddess of the moon, could be seen within the stone and that people who acquired it would be blessed with love, wisdom, and good fortune.
-They believed it would help keep the mind clear so that its owner could make the best and most informed decisions possible, as well as improve the wearer's capacity to see into the future or prophesy.
+They believed it would help keep the mind clear so that its owner could make the best and most informed decisions possible and improve the wearer’s capacity to see into the future or prophesy.
 Moonstone was a popular jewelry choice because of its magical appearance and numerous advantages to the user.

 Moonstone was considered a sacred stone in India.
 Its abilities as a love stone made it a popular wedding present, and it was supposed to aid in the reconciliation of estranged lovers.
 In India and Europe, it was thought that two persons wearing moonstone on a full moon would fall madly in love.

-Moonstone has also been used as a Traveler's Stone for a long time.
+Moonstone has also been used as a Traveler’s Stone for a long time.
 Moonstone was supposed to protect travelers when worn as an amulet, especially at night and when the moon was bright.
-It was believed by ancient mariners that it would protect them while traveling by sea.
+Ancient mariners believed that it would protect them while traveling by sea.
 Some people recommend carrying a moonstone in their pocket or keeping it in your car or on your mode of transportation for extra protection when traveling at night.

-In more recent history, the moonstone saw a rebirth of favor during the Art Nouveau period (1890-1910).
+The moonstone saw a rebirth of favor during the Art Nouveau period (1890-1910) in more recent history.
 Rene Lalique, a renowned goldsmith from France, pioneered the use of the moonstone in jewelry, creating magnificent designs.
-Though most of Lalique's jewelry is now in museums, many jewelers in the United States and Europe were resuming work with moonstone.
-Giving your spouse a moonstone necklace during a full moon will undoubtedly inspire eternal passion for the loving couple, according to popular belief.
+Though most of Lalique’s jewelry is now in museums, many jewelers in the United States and Europe were resuming work with moonstone.
+According to popular belief, giving your spouse a moonstone necklace during a full moon will undoubtedly inspire eternal passion for the loving couple.